 React to React Native: Bridging Web and Mobile Development

-With React's rise in popularity for web development and React Native's emergence as a powerful tool for mobile app development, understanding how to transition between the two can give developers a significant edge.
-This article explains React and React Native, exploring their similarities, and differences, and how developers can bridge the gap to build cross-platform applications efficiently.
+With React’s rise in popularity for web development and React Native’s emergence as a powerful tool for mobile app development, understanding how to move between the two can give developers a big advantage.
+This article explains React and React Native, exploring their similarities, and differences, and how developers can bridge the gap to build cross-platform apps that work on different platforms efficiently.

 React Fundamentals